 Common options like sunflower, sesame, groundnut (peanut) and almond oil all carry antioxidants from the plants they come from.
 Olive oil and coconut oil also count as antioxidant-supportive choices and blend beautifully into everyday cooking.

-Never underestimate your spice rack — some of the highest antioxidant levels in the plant world hide right there.
+Never underestimate your spice rack — some of the highest antioxidant foods in the plant world hide right there.

 Garlic, chilies, cinnamon, cumin, oregano, cloves, saffron and many other herbs and spices can help elevate both the flavour and nutritional value of your meals.

-As you can see, getting more antioxidants into your daily routine doesn’t have to be complicated.
+As you can see, getting more antioxidant foods into your daily routine doesn’t have to be complicated.
 A mix of:

 …all adds up to powerful long-term support for your body’s cells.